homeabout usour girlskittensgallerycontactlinks

 The Ocicat Classic

-The Ocicat Classic (or Classic Ocicat) is a full pedigree Ocicat but exhibits the stunning classic coat pattern rather than being spotted.
+The Ocicat Classic (or Classic Ocicat) differs from the Ocicat as it exhibits the stunning classic coat pattern rather than being spotted.
 These cats differ solely in the pattern; type, temperament and possible colours will be identical to the spotted Ocicat.
 Having the same athletic prowess, the classic pattern offers an alternative 'wild' look, while still providing the wonderful temperament, friendliness and intelligence that the Ocicat is renowned for.

 The Abyssinian and the Siamese were the two foundation breeds used to develop the beautiful spotted Ocicat, but when the breed was recognised in America, the American Shorthair breed (ASH) was allowed to be used in the further development of the Ocicat.
 The American Shorthair added substance and size to the Ocicat, as well as introducing the silver gene and the classic pattern.
 This varied genetic mix has made the Ocicat what it is today.
 The classic pattern can be truly magnificent, being adorned with striking whorls and oyster markings (also commonly known as bulls eye pattern or blotched classic pattern).